 Note: Links on this page may earn us a small commission if a purchase is made.
 You can read more about these links here.

 What makes a quality supplement brand?
 We believe that ingredient quality, manufacturing practices, and industry reputation are all important factors.
 Non-GMO certification, use of organic ingredients, and minimal processing agents are also important.
 In addition, cost, availability, and catalog depth are major factors we consider contributing factors in our assessment.
-We’ve got a full list of the brands we believe to be the best in the world but below you’ll find our six favorite with links to where they can be purchased
+We’ve got a full list of the brands we believe to be the best in the world but below you’ll find our six favorites with links to where they can be purchased.

-When it comes to anything you consume?things like food, medicine, or drinks?you need to be especially mindful of product quality.
+When it comes to anything you consume things like food, medicine, or drinks, you need to be especially mindful of product quality.
 This is especially true for supplements since often they are used to address health issues.
 Whereas two supplements may both list the same ingredients on their product labels they can both be very different in terms of potency and purity.
 Some key considerations to make when selecting vitamin or supplement brands are as follows:

 - FDA-Registered Manufacturer

 Each of these points is important to consider and can have dire implications on overall product quality.
 Unfortunately, each of these characteristics is sometimes hard to discern from product labels.
 That’s why it’s especially important to have done your research before shopping so you know which supplement brands can be trusted to deliver potent and pure products.